Apprenticeship: Austria

 Apprenticeship training in Austria is organized in a school system with long-term training parts.
-So it is possible to get the Matura needed to enter university.
+It is thus possible to get the Matura needed to enter university.
 WIFI company-based training of apprentices is complemented by compulsory attendance of a part-time vocational school for apprentices (Berufsschule).
 It lasts two to four years – the duration varies among the 250 legally recognized apprenticeship trades.

 About 40 percent of all Austrian teenagers enter apprenticeship training upon completion of compulsory education (at age 15).
 This number has been stable since the 1950s.

-The five most popular trades are: Retail Salesperson (5,000 people complete this apprenticeship per year), Clerk (3,500 / year), Car Mechanic (2,000 / year), Hairdresser (1,700 / year), Cook (1,600 / year).
+The five most popular trades are: Retail Salesperson (5,000 people complete this apprenticeship per year), clerk (3,500 / year), car mechanic (2,000 / year), hairdresser (1,700 / year), cook (1,600 / year).
 There are many smaller trades with small numbers of apprentices, e.g. "EDV-Systemtechniker" (Sysadmin), which is completed by fewer than 100 people a year.

 The Apprenticeship Leave Certificate provides the apprentice with access to two different vocational careers.
 On the one hand, it is a prerequisite for the admission to the Master Craftsman Exam and for qualification tests, and on the other hand it gives access to higher education via the TVE-Exam or the Higher Education Entrance Exam which are prerequisites for taking up studies at colleges, universities, "Fachhochschulen", post-secondary courses and post-secondary colleges.

 The person responsible for overseeing the training inside the company is called "Lehrherr" or "Ausbilder".
 An Ausbilder must prove that he has the professional qualifications needed to educate another person, has no criminal record and is an otherwise-respectable person.
 The law states that "the person wanting to educate a young apprentice must prove that he has an ethical way of living and the civic qualities of a good citizen".

 Canada

 In Canada, apprenticeships tend to be formalized for craft trades and technician level qualifications.
 At the completion of the provincial exam, they may write the Provincial Standard exam.
 British Columbia is one province that uses these exams as the provincial exam.
 This means a qualification for the province will satisfy the whole country.
 The inter-provincial exam questions are agreed upon by all provinces of the time.
 At the time there were only four provinces, Nova Scotia, New Brunswick, Upper Canada (now Ontario), and Lower Canada (now Quebec).

 In Canada, each province has its own apprenticeship program, which may be the only route into jobs within compulsory trades.

-Organisations such as the Canadian Council of Directors of Apprenticeship and Ontario College of Trades help to oversee the programmes.
+Organisations such as the Canadian Council of Directors of Apprenticeship and Employment and Social Development Canada help to oversee the programmes.